dcdillon/includize/README.md

 }
 ```

-For completeness, here is some example input and output.
+For completeness, here is some example input and output adapted from the example files at the [TOML](https://github.com/toml-lang/toml) repo.

 **base.toml**
 ```toml